TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ransom.md

 <br />

-We apply a cat and let's go!
+Apply a cat and let's go!
 We have a credential.

 <br />